tylim88/FirelordJS/README.md

 <br/>

-> FirelordJS is the only library that capable of providing insane type safety while exposing almost all the API of the original Firestore SDK.
+FirelordJS is the only library that capable of providing insane type safety while exposing almost all the API of the original Firestore SDK.

->
-> FirelordJS has:
+FirelordJS has:

->
-> - the lowest learning curve (API is nearly identical to the original API).
+- The lowest learning curve (API is nearly identical to the original API).
-> - the lowest technical debt (easiest to revert to the original API).
+- The lowest technical debt (easiest to revert to the original API).
-> - the best type safety (let me know if you found anything that has better type safety).
+- The best type safety (let me know if you found anything that has better type safety).
+- The only library that capable of type against runtime errors.
-> - possibly also the smallest.
+- Possibly also the smallest.

->
-> It is what you are looking at: the Master of Fire.
+It is what you are looking at: the Master of Fire.

 support [@firebase/rules-unit-testing](https://firelordjs.com/tests)

 The development code, built code and published code are all tested in ci.

+## Contribution

+You can contribute by helping me refactor files in `src/types` folder.

+If you are looking for challenge, I am looking to implement `mandatory field type`:

+1. It is a special type that intend to assign (with union) to object member.
+2. Member with such type will become `required` even in `update` operations.

+Type like this can be useful if you need a mandatory field while trying to update a document because the update operations default behavior is all members are optional.
+Practical usage is something like `updatedAt` member that keep track of document last updated time.

+If you want to work on this, come to me first to discuss the implementation strategy.

 ## Related Projects